intelligent-control-lab/RNNIK-MKF/model/README.md

-This folder contains the RNN model for wrist prediction.
+This folder contains the pre-trained RNN model for wrist prediction.